Caffa/Tiny-Xio-Assistant/AI-Coding-Info/project-roadmap.md

 * **Screens:** Start Screen (with only the Record Button), Recording Screen (basic recording controls).
 * **Functionality:**
     * Record voice input for a set duration.
     * Save the voice memo (audio file).
+Once the save button is pressed in the Recording Screen, move to the Conversation Screen.
-    * Basic playback of saved voice memos within the Recording Screen (replace stop button with play after recording).
+    * Basic play of saved voice memos within the Conversation Screen.
     * A simple list of past recordings on the Start Screen (without conversation grouping).

 **Phase 2: Basic Transcription & Playback Screen**